 Brain donation is when a person and/or their family decide to donate their brain for medical research following death.
-Brain donation is fundamental to advancing the understanding of diseases that affect the brain, and also require people without brain diseases to participate for comparison purposes.

-Although over the past decades many advances have been made in our understanding of diseases that affect the brain, there are still no cures for these conditions.
+Although over the past decades many advances have been made in our understanding of diseases that affect the brain, there are still no cures for a majority of these conditions.
 Modern brain imaging techniques, blood tests and genetic markers are helping to improve the characterisation of brain diseases, but without understanding the changes that occur in the brain, the impact of these advances will be limited.

 We mean the whole brain.
 The brain is a very complex structure and it is necessary to look at all the different parts of the brain.
 In some conditions the spinal cord is also essential for the confirmation of diagnosis and research.
 If this is specifically stated on the consent form, consent to donate spinal cord can be given.

-The VBB accepts those who have pre-consented with a focus on particular brain disorders, with confirmed clinical history by a clinician and accompanying medical information, clinical indicated referrals by a treating clinician and participating longitudinal study participants (unfortunately not all conditions or brain diseases can be accepted).
+The VBB accepts those who have pre-consented with a focus on particular brain disorders, with confirmed clinical history by a clinician and accompanying medical information, clinical indicated referrals by a treating clinician and participating longitudinal study participants.
+Unfortunately, not all conditions or brain diseases can be accepted.

 Prior to registering as a donor please note to be useful to researchers, post-mortem tissue must be collected and stored as soon as possible after death.
 This will not always be possible as obstacles of timing (including public/university holidays), distance or available resources may arise.